lsst-sqre/gafaelfawr/docs/configuration.rst

     See the `CILogon OIDC documentation <https://www.cilogon.org/oidc>`__ for more information.

 ``config.cilogon.enrollmentUrl``
-    Used only when LDAP lookups of usernames are configured (see :ref:`ldap-username`).
     If a username was not found for the CILogon unique identifier, redirect the user to this URL.
     This is intended for deployments using CILogon with COmanage for identity management.
     The enrollment URL will normally be the initial URL for a COmanage user-initiated enrollment flow.